bamason2/ttp451-module/docs/labs/Lab_3.md

 Note that in practice you would fit the RBFs to data.
 We have given you a function to make the exercise straightforward to complete.
 At the end of the workshop we will distribute a model answer.

-Then, use the Matlab&copy; function ``<newrb`` to fit the RBF, ``<newrb>`` returns a function that can be used to evaluate the function.
+Then, use the MATLAB&copy; function ``<newrb`` to fit the RBF, ``<newrb>`` returns a function that can be used to evaluate the function.
 Simply use that function with the input values to generate the outputs.
 See coding below:

 ```matlab
 %RBF configurations and targets